 Rustic Modern

 Modern rustic style includes industrial touches like live edge wood, raw metals, and clean lines.
-Avoid bright decor, opt for simple designs with an industrial edge, highlighting the materials’ natural beauty.
+Avoid bright decor and opt for simple designs with an industrial edge, highlighting the materials’ natural beauty.

 Industrial Modern